 About Amgen Inc.

 Amgen is among the biggest of the biotechs.
-The company uses cellular biology and medicinal chemistry to target cancers, kidney ailments, inflammatory disorders, and metabolic diseases.
-Its top protein-based therapeutic products include Neulasta and Neupogen (both used as anti-infectives in cancer patients), Aranesp and Epogen (used to fight anemia in chronic kidney disease and cancer patients), and Enbrel for rheumatoid arthritis.
+The company uses cellular biology and medicinal chemistry to target cancers, kidney ailments, inflammatory disorders, and other diseases.
+Their top protein-based therapeutic products include Enbrel (rheumatoid arthritis), Neulasta (anti-infective for cancer patients), Prolia and XGEVA (osteoporosis and bone metastases), and Aranesp and Epogen (used to fight anemia in chronic kidney disease and cancer patients).
 In addition, Amgen has extensive drug research and development programs.
-Its products are marketed in approximately 100 countries to doctors, hospitals, pharmacies, and other health care providers.
+Amgen's products are marketed in about 100 countries; the US market accounts for almost 75% of sales.

-Amgen operates distribution centers in the US (primarily in California and Kentucky) and the Netherlands.
-Though its products are marketed in nearly 100 countries (primarily in North America and Europe), the US accounts for some 80% of revenue.
-Amgen continues to expand into growth markets, adding new markets in Latin America, Asia, and the Middle East.
+Though its products are marketed in about 100 countries (primarily in North America and Europe), the US accounts for more than 70% of sales.
+Amgen continues to expand product sales in growth markets in Latin America, Asia, and the Middle East.

 Sales and Marketing